- Phone: 314-747-7511

 - Email: firstname.lastname@example.org

-Xiao is a 1st year graduate student in bioengineering.
-During his rotation project, Xiao will investigate the properties and regulation of bone marrow adipocytes and consider their contributions to the bone biomechanical microenvironment.
+Xiao joined the lab in 2020 as a graduate student in bioengineering.
+During his project, Xiao will investigate the neural regulation of bone marrow adipocytes and consider their contributions to the skeletal microenvironment.

 - Email: email@example.com